Academic Misconduct

 Where academic misconduct is found to have occurred in a taught programme, an academic sanction must be applied.
 The three academic sanctions are:

-If the case has been referred to a University-level hearing, those Panels may also apply one of the Student Misconduct sanctions, which include removal of credit, suspension and expulsion from the University.
+- If the case has been referred to a University-level hearing, these Panels may also apply one of the Student Misconduct sanctions, which include written warnings, written undertakings, removal of credit, suspension and expulsion from the University.

 Definitions